The income that miners receive after finding and validating a block.

 Although most of Bitcoin’s supply is already in circulation, newly minted coins are still going to be around until 2140.

 One such example is Proof-of-Stake.
-This is where validators effectively put their money where their mouth is and lock up a set amount of cryptocurrency in a network.
+This is where validators effectively lock up a set amount of cryptocurrency in a network.
 From here, their mining power is determined by the value of their investment — or they are chosen at random.
 In many cases, validators are solely rewarded in the form of transaction fees for their efforts.